futurice/field-ops-guide/field-ops-guide.md

 If no-one is in charge of the system and it happens to go down, we would only have an ad-hoc "hopefully the sales dude/tte answers their phone" procedure for getting the system back online.
 Some valuable operation time in production might be lost and end users could get pissed.

-### QUESTION: Does someone get an automatic notification if something is wrong with the live system?
+### Does someone get an automatic notification if something is wrong with the live system?

 **What is the criteria for "yes"?**